915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The given end point is never part of the generated sequence; `range(10)` generates 10 values, the legal indices for items of a sequence of length 10\.
-It is possible to let the range start at another number, or to specify a different increment (even negative; sometimes this is called the âstepâ):
+It is possible to let the range start at another number, or to specify a different increment (even negative; sometimes this is called the ‘step’):